Survey of Presidential Politics Experts Says Trump Is the Worst of All Time

 Just in time for a slow-news Presidents’ Day, the New York Times surveyed 170 political experts, plucked from the American Political Science Association, to get their take on the best-ever, worst-ever, and most mediocre-ever commanders in chief.

-The historians came to a collective conclusion guaranteed to please the Resistance: Donald Trump is the lousiest president of all time.
+The group came to a collective conclusion guaranteed to please the Resistance: Donald Trump is the lousiest president of all time.

 Yep, Trump ranks dead last, at 45, behind such unloved or barely remembered leaders as James Buchanan, William Henry Harrison, and Franklin Pierce.

-Note: Correction: A previous version of this article incorrectly referred to the group of political experts as historians.